panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 How to return the list of persons from `getList()` with a delay of 1 second?
 Same way, how would `findPerson(who)` access the list of persons that's returned with a delay?

+Unfortunately, now the things become more complicated.
+Let's see a few approaches how to code that.

 ### 1.1 The callbacks approach

 One classic approach would be to introduce callbacks: